KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

    -  if you choose EmailAddressForSuggestions, enter the email address in the input field

-   -  :ref:`KohaAdminEmailAdress` will send it to the main email address
+   -  if you choose KohaAdminEmailAddress, the email will be sent to the main email address, as entered in :ref:`KohaAdminEmailAddress`

 -  You can customize the message that is sent with the :ref:`Notices and slips tool <notices-and-slips-label>`, the letter code is